JacobZuo/jacobzuo.github.io/about.md

 * **Adaptation and Evolution Under Environmental Stress**: Investigating how microorganisms adapt and evolve in response to environmental stressors, with an emphasis on the genetic, metabolic, and ecological mechanisms driving these changes.

-## Research and Professional Experience:
+## Research and Professional Experience

 **12/2019 -- Now**
 Spatial Assembly of Microbial Communities: Exploring the spatial organization and temporal dynamics of microbial communities, focusing on how spatial structuring influences microbial interactions, community function, and ecological processes.